mustaphatg/nairaland-backend/README.md

 ## Nairaland-v2
 This is a web app written in Reactjs, Axios, Redux, Redux-saga and Material ui.
-It scrapes the content of https://nairaland.com into a nice and mofern modern user interface.
+It scrapes the content of https://nairaland.com into a nice and  modern user interface.